injemaster83/GettingAndCleaningData/CodeBook.md

 -0.9754815 -0.9894927 -0.9825436 -0.9522905 -0.9607729
 -0.9619116 -0.9727986 -0.992738 -0.9819862 -0.980097

--Description of the variable:
+* Description of the variable:
 Standard deviation by subject and activity of the variable "mean of 128 readings of the magnitude of the triaxial body motion angular velocity jerk in the frequency domain (normalized between -1 and 1)"

--Explanation of the schema:
+* Explanation of the schema:
 First level is the domain of the variable (frequency or time), second level indicates the component (body motion or gravitational), third level is the physics concept measured (acceleration or angular velocity), fourth level specifies it is the jerk, fifth level specifies it is the magnitude, sixth level is the statistic measured (mean or standard deviation)